 IN_NON_NGV equal to Static behaves as follows:

-— If the NAV indicates idle and CCA has been idle for the secondary 10MHz channel in the channel width indicated by the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV, then the STA shall respond with a CTS frame carried in a non-NGV or non-NGV duplicate PPDU after a SIFS.
-The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to the same value as the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV.
+— If the NAV indicates idle, and if the CCA indicates idle for the secondary 10MHz channel when the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV is equal to CBW20, then the STA shall respond with a CTS frame carried in a non-NGV or non-NGV duplicate PPDU after a SIFS.
+The CTS frame’s TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH_IN_NON_NGV shall be set to the same value as the RTS frame’s RXVECTOR parameter CH_BANDWIDTH_IN_NON_NGV. (#1234, 1440)

 — Otherwise, the STA shall not respond with a CTS frame.